Center for Judicial Excellence

 California Senate Bill 594: Child Custody (Senator Bob Wieckowski, 2015, Signed Into Law!)

-Senator Bob Wieckowski’s child custody bill, SB 594, was signed into law on July 16, 2015 by Governor Jerry Brown.
+Senator Bob Wieckowski’s child custody bill, SB 594, was signed into law on July 16, 2015, by Governor Jerry Brown.
 SB 594 improves child safety and court efficiency by eliminating faulty and incomplete child custody evaluations and requiring uniform and complete investigations that meet mandatory minimum standards of practice.
 CJE and our ally CPPA led the advocacy efforts to pass this important piece of legislation.
-Read the press release.
+Read more about the Bill.

 2010 White House Briefing